2107 - Family Medical Leave Act / California Family Rights Act

 Eligible employees are entitled to take up to 26 weeks of unpaid, job-protected leave in a 12-month period to care for a covered servicemember with a serious illness or injury incurred in the line of active duty.
 This leave may be taken intermittently when medically (psychological and physical care) necessary.
 Covered servicemembers include current members of the regular Armed Forces, National Guard or Reserves, veterans undergoing medical treatment, or recuperation, and members who are on a temporary disability retired list.
 The veteran must have been a member of the Armed Forces (including the National Guard or Reserves) at any time within five years preceding treatment.

 Employees who are eligible for MCL include: the servicemember's parent, spouse, or child and next of kin.
 For purposes of this leave, the definition of son or daughter includes the servicemember's "biological, adopted or foster child, stepchild, legal ward or child for whom the service member stood in loco parentis, and who is of any age."
 The definition of parent includes the servicemember's "biological, adoptive, step or foster father or mother, or any other individual who stood in loco parentis to the service member."
 However, parents-in-law are not included.
 Next of kin is defined as the servicemember's nearest blood relative (other than a spouse, parent, or child) in the following priority order - custodial blood relatives, siblings, grandparents, aunts and uncles, and first cousins.
 Family members sharing the same relationship (e.g., all siblings) will all be considered next of kin and each will be entitled to leave for care giving.
-A husband and wife who are FMLA eligible and work for the same employer may be limited to a combined total of 26 weeks' caregiver leave.
+Spouses who are FMLA eligible and work for the same employer may be limited to a combined total of 26 weeks' caregiver leave.
 Confirmation of the employee’s relationship to the covered servicemember must be provided to the department.

 Example: If a covered servicemember has three siblings and has not designated a blood relative to provide care, all three siblings would be considered the covered servicemember’s next of kin.
-Alternatively, where a covered servicemember has a sibling and designates a cousin as his/her next of kin for FMLA purposes, then only the designated cousin is eligible as the covered servicemember’s next of kin.
+Alternatively, where a covered servicemember has a sibling and designates a cousin as their next of kin for FMLA purposes, then only the designated cousin is eligible as the covered servicemember’s next of kin.

 MCL is not in addition to the 12 weeks of FMLA leave normally available to eligible employees, but is aggregated with all other types of FMLA qualifying leave during the applicable 12-month period.
 The 12-month period begins on the day the employee begins caregiver leave and ends 12 months thereafter.